 My Zadar Story – Time Outs, Sunsets & Philosophy

-After staying up late and dancing the night away in Venice (read My Venice Story), I had 2 busses to catch and over 11 hours of travelling until I reached Zadar in Croatia.
+After staying up late and dancing the night away in Venice (read My Venice Story), I had 2 busses to catch and over 11 hours of traveling until I reached Zadar in Croatia.

 This was the perfect time for me to catch up on some beauty sleep.